quackscience/duckdb-extension-clickhouse-native/README.md

 <br>

-### Build
+### Dev Build
-The extension is not yet distributed via community repository.
-To test it you'll have to build locally
+You can easily modify the code and build a local extension for testing and development.

 #### Requirements
 - Rust
-- Build Essentials

-Clone and Compile the extension on your system
+1) Clone and Compile the extension on your system

 ```bash
 cd /usr/src